Saturday, April 20, 2024

 Using a Land Bank for Local/Regional Regeneration

 An owner could donate their home/property, continue to live there and maybe even get a monthly payout from the land bank.
 For example an older person may find it difficult to keep up with payments and repairs.
-By donating the property to the land bank they can continue to live on the land and possibly even get a small monthly check back from the land bank.
+By donating their property to the land bank they can continue to live on the land.
 Other sources of income for the land bank could be monetary donations, grants, endowments, restitution, reparations and tax incentives.

 Another advantage of holding land in common is that private owner communities often fail.
 We believe when community members share common ownership, it leads to greater success in balancing delicate community matters.
+People must feel secure about having long term ownership before investing time or money.
 Many communities are started by a charismatic leader, or are a single family operation.
-Having one person in charge may be appealing to some, but Saturday, April 20, 2024 page 3 most find it unworkable in the long run.
-When people don’t feel secure about having long term ownership they are reluctant to invest time or money.
+Having one person in charge may be appealing to some, but most find it unworkable in the long run.

-A key to success for any Peace Hamlet is that the larger (local/regional) community is available, active and ready to do a variety of things.
-Including but not limited to: buy and sell land, research regional issues and provide executive support for the Acres of Peace communities.
+The key to success for any Peace Hamlet is having a larger (local/regional) community available, active and ready to do a variety of things.
+Including but not limited to: buy and sell land, research regional issues and provide executive support for the many Acres of Peace Hamlets.
 Leaders in regional planning will want to look at the entire region for planning and prioritizing activities and resources, identifying the areas to apply regenerative agriculture and other restorative practices.
 We want to be active in interfacing with the public and forming opinions about next moves for restoration.
-Land restoration is a key method to reverse the degradation of land habitats and restore ecosystem health, however, restoration is a challenging and lengthy process.
-Restoration requires a close engagement with local and indigenous communities that share an interest in conserving and restoring lands.

 "Land restoration is a key method to reverse the degradation of land habitats and restore ecosystem health, however, restoration is a challenging and lengthy process.
 Restoration requires a close engagement with local and indigenous communities that share an interest in conserving and restoring lands."